 Some of the positives of this pillow are the adjustable belt that helps keep it in place while feeding.
 Additionally, the two surface options -- one firm, one soft -- give you options as your baby grows and gains more head control.
 The wide arm design fits most moms.

 Unfortunately, some reviewers had problems with the straps, which they said never stayed in place.
 Others noted a lack of support for smaller babies during breastfeeding.
-Amazon reviewers rated it 4.1 out of 5-stars.
-The pillow costs $ to $$, and you can use it for children ages 0 to 12 months.

 [amazon link=”B014A7MABU” title=”Boppy Newborn Lounger”/]